pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 print(write)
 ```

-It is almost the same with old fashioned `%s`, but instead of `.format`
+It is almost the same as the old fashioned `%s`, but instead of `.format`
 you write `%`.
-If you want are using just one variable you don't
+If you want to use just one variable, you don't
-need brackets, just make sure that there is one space after `%`.
+need braces, just make sure that there is one space after the `%`.

 ```python
 number = 3 + 4